sagemath/trac_to_gh/Issue 518.md

 # Issue 518: fix the indentation in monsky_washnitzer.py to be *FOUR* spaces not two.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/518

 Original creator: was